-By this time, Vicksburg had been under siege for nearly six grueling weeks.
-Major General Ulysses S. Grant’s Federal Army of the Tennessee surrounded the land side of the city, while Rear Admiral David D. Porter’s Mississippi River Squadron sealed Vicksburg from the water.
-Both Grant and Porter continuously bombarded the Confederates with heavy guns and mortars.
+Vicksburg, one of the Confederacy’s last strongholds on the Mississippi River, had been under siege for nearly six grueling weeks.
+Major-General Ulysses S. Grant’s Federal Army of the Tennessee surrounded the city on three sides, while Rear-Admiral David D. Porter’s Mississippi River Squadron sealed Vicksburg on the river side.
+Both Grant and Porter continuously bombarded the soldiers and civilians trapped in the city with heavy guns and mortars.

-With no supply flow, the Confederate defenders and the residents under siege were on the brink of starvation.
-In addition, Federals were tunneling under the defenses in hopes of detonating explosives and blowing holes in the siege line, adding yet another threat to the suffering defenders.
-One tunnel was exploded on the 1st, but the Federal commanders determined that it did not cause enough damage to facilitate a successful breakthrough.
+Cut off from supplies, those under siege were on the brink of starvation.
+In addition, Federals were tunneling under the Confederate siege lines in hopes of detonating explosives and blowing holes in the defenses, thereby adding yet another threat to the suffering defenders.
+One tunnel was exploded on July 1, but the Federal commanders determined that it did not cause enough damage to warrant a breakthrough effort.
+The failed attempt to exploit a breach on June 25 influenced the decision to hold back.

 General Joseph E. Johnston, commanding the 32,000-man Confederate “Army of Relief” east of Vicksburg, began moving out of Jackson to break through Grant’s siege lines and rescue the trapped Confederates.
-The movement was quickly halted by Major General William T. Sherman’s XV Corps blocking their path and all crossings at the Big Black River.
+The movement was quickly halted by Major-General William T. Sherman’s Fifteenth Corps blocking their path and all crossings at the Big Black River.

-Lieutenant General John C. Pemberton, commanding the Confederate army in Vicksburg, hoped his men had enough strength to break out themselves.
-He sent a confidential message to each of his four division commanders (Generals Carter L. Stevenson, Martin L. Smith, John H. Forney and John S. Bowen):
+This left Lieutenant-General John C. Pemberton, commanding the Confederate army in Vicksburg, with just two options: 1) attempt a breakout with no outside help or 2) surrender.
+Pemberton sent a confidential message to each of his four division commanders (Major-Generals Carter L. Stevenson, Martin L. Smith, John H. Forney and John S. Bowen) on the 1st:

 “Unless the siege of Vicksburg is raised or supplies are thrown in, it will become necessary very shortly to evacuate the place.
 I see no prospect of the former, and there are many great, if not insuperable, obstacles in the way of the latter.
 You are, therefore, requested to inform me with as little delay as possible as to the condition of your troops, and their ability to make the marches and undergo the fatigues necessary to accomplish a successful evacuation.”

 “In conformity with the agreement of this afternoon, I will submit the following proposition for the surrender of the city of Vicksburg, public stores, & c.
-On your accepting the terms propo(sed) I will march in one Division as a guard and take possession at 8 a.m. to-morrow.
-As soon as rolls can be made out and paroles signed by officers and men you will be allowed to march out of our lines the officers taking with them their side arms and clothing, and the Field, Staff & Cavalry officers one horse each.
-The rank & file will be allowed all their clothing but no other property.”
+On your accepting the terms proposed I will march in one Division as a guard, and take possession at 8 a.m. to-morrow.
+As soon as rolls can be made out and paroles be signed by officers and men, you will be allowed to march out of our lines, the officers taking with them their side arms and clothing, and the Field, Staff & Cavalry officers one horse each.
+The rank & file will be allowed all their clothing but no other property…”

 Paroling Confederates exceeded Grant’s authority under War Department regulations.
 But Grant hoped to start a new offensive as soon as he cleared out Vicksburg, and both he and Porter knew it would take a while to ship so many prisoners north.
 Moreover, Grant figured that most of the parolees, who would be eligible to return to the ranks once exchanged for Federal prisoners, would instead choose to stay home after nearly starving in Vicksburg.

-Pemberton accepted Grant’s terms in the early hours of Independence Day.
-He had just received a message from Johnston stating that he would try breaking Pemberton’s army out of Vicksburg on the 7th “by an attack on the enemy, to create a diversion which might enable Pemberton to cut his way out… if Vicksburg cannot be saved, the garrison must.”
+As Pemberton decided whether to accept these terms, he received a message stating that Johnston would try to break Pemberton’s army out of Vicksburg on the 7th “by an attack on the enemy, to create a diversion which might enable Pemberton to cut his way out… if Vicksburg cannot be saved, the garrison must.”
 But it was too little, too late.